 Sapphire's next module is the К1602РЦ2 shown.
 That linked page states that it is (approximately) a 256 Kbit type, but, as with the К1602РЦ1, the full capacity version has a suffix A. The suffix Б, as in my example, denotes that a failure in one half has been masked off resulting in a 128 Kbit device, and another suffix Cyrillic В (latin V) can be found, indicating a further reduction to a 64 Kbit version.

 This К1605РЦ1 is another Soviet Union bubble memory module, made by Элма ("Elma") from Zelenograd.
-It comes in a nice polystyrene box with a label and an internal note with masking information.
+In unused condition it comes in a polystyrene box with a label and an internal note with masking information.
 That linked page states that its capacity is approximately 256 Kbits.
-There are a number of suffixes which, rather than capacity, denote its temperature characteristics: К1605РЦ1, К1605РЦ1A, К1605РЦ1Б, К1605РЦ11A, К1605РЦ11Б, К1605РЦ11B, К1605РЦ11A1, К1605РЦ11Б1.
+There are a number of suffixes which, rather than capacity, denote its temperature characteristics: К1605РЦ1, К1605РЦ1A, К1605РЦ1Б, К1605РЦ11A (shown), К1605РЦ11Б (shown), К1605РЦ11B, К1605РЦ11A1, К1605РЦ11Б1.
 Unlike all other bubble memory modules, it uses a yellow-brown plastic filler under the steel magnetic shield, rather than black plastic.

 Here is another Soviet Union bubble memory module, РЦ080101, made by a manufacturer that survives today, физика (anglicised as "Physics").
-It also is a 256 Kbit module, and sometimes the part number is prefixed by К. It appears to have a suffix -1 but I know of no other suffix values.
+It also is a 256 Kbit module, and sometimes the part number is prefixed by К, which I think denotes a non-military version.
+It appears to have a suffix -1 but I know of no other suffix values.

 My image shows it in its unusual orginal plastic package, a cylinder with scalloped grips, both ends of which have removable caps.
 One end contains the module itself, the other a small paper sheet printed with the defect mask.
 I am indebted to Eduard Denisov for providing me with this module.